litlnemo/med/README.md

 ## Updates

+**2.2 (12 August 2024)

+Additional search functions added to both 2.2g and the Mac app.

 **2.0.1 and 2.0.1g, 2.1 Mac app (11 August 2024):**

 2.0.1 is just a minor fix to update a deprecated Beautiful Soup function.
 2.1 is the Mac app.
 The script underlying it is 2.0.1g.
 The app was built with [Platypus](https://github.com/sveinbjornt/Platypus).